AlexS473/Spheres-Strings-and-Other-Things/README.md

 13. Space bar - Release spheres (start oscillation)

 ### Known Bugs
 - The depth of the objects sometimes get mixed up where the rotation is done slowly.
 For example, the spheres seem to overlap, the frames cross each other.
+I think they're also rotating when the camera is rotating because everything's jumbled up in the Mv Stack.
 - The Shadows are mapped incorrectly, I think I didn't use the correct values for the look at matrix.
 - The shadow also moves when the view is rotated.
 - (Kind of, but not really) If one of the keys to lift or release the spheres is pressed at the 'wrong' time there's a little lag before movement or extra movement.
 This is because I refuse to sync the time factor with the key events.
 I think it's fine as is.

 ### Isn't a bug, is a feature
 - The 'iceburg' is a little mountainous, so it seems to cast its own shadows.